-Abran Baca – Outlaw Baca, along with two of his brothers, murdered a man named Anthony Conklin in Soccorro, New Mexico in 1880.
+Abran Baca – Outlaw Baca, along with two of his brothers, murdered a man named Anthony Conklin in Socorro, New Mexico in 1880.
 He was soon captured.
 His brother, Antonio was killed while attempting to escape.
 After his brother, Onofre was acquitted and Abran was awaiting his own trial, he was lynched by a vigilante committee, obviously unhappy with Onofre’s release.

-Antonio Baca – Antonio, along with two of his brothers, murdered a man named Anthony Conklin in Soccorro, New Mexico in 1880.
+Antonio Baca – Antonio, along with two of his brothers, murdered a man named Anthony Conklin in Socorro, New Mexico in 1880.
 He was soon captured and while trying to escape jail on December 29, 1880, he was killed by authorities.

-Onofre Baca – Outlaw Baca, along with two of his brothers, murdered a man named Anthony Conklin in Soccorro, New Mexico in 1880.
+Onofre Baca – Outlaw Baca, along with two of his brothers, murdered a man named Anthony Conklin in Socorro, New Mexico in 1880.
 His brother, Antonio was killed while attempting to escape.
 Onofre later stood trial but was acquitted in 1881.

 Celso Baca – A murderer who beat Jose de la Cruz Sandoval to death in 1884 at Santa Rosa, New Mexico.